lepidus/fullJournalTransfer/README.md

 ## Compatibility
 The latest release of this plugin is compatible with the following PKP applications:

-* OPS 3.3.0
+* OJS 3.3.0

 ## Plugin Download
 To download the plugin, go to the [Releases page](https://github.com/lepidus/fullJournalTransfer/releases) and download the tar.gz package of the latest release compatible with your website.

 ## Installation
-1. Enter the administration area of ​​your OJS/OPS website through the __Dashboard__.
+1. Enter the administration area of ​​your OJS website through the __Dashboard__.
 2. Navigate to `Settings`>` Website`> `Plugins`> `Upload a new plugin`.
 3. Under __Upload file__ select the file __fullJournalTransfer.tar.gz__.
 4. Click __Save__ and the plugin will be installed on your website.